ollama/ollama/examples/python-simplechat/readme.md

 The final JSON object doesn't provide the full content, so you will need to build the content yourself.

 In the **main** function, we collect `user_input` and add it as a message to our messages and that is passed to the chat function.
-And the output is added as another message.
+When the LLM is done responding the output is added as another message.

 ## Next Steps